 Taiyuan, capital of Shanxi province, is located in the central part of the province.
 [Photo provided to chinadaily.com.cn]

 Taiyuan, capital of Shanxi province, is located in the central part of the province, covering a total area of 6,989 square kilometers, of which the urban area is 1,500 sq km.
-There are six districts, three counties and one city under the administration of the provincial capital.
+There are six districts, three counties and one city under the administration of the provincial capital which had a population of 4.46 million in 2019.

 The city has a cold semi-arid climate.
 In spring, Taiyuan is dry with occasional dust storms, followed by early summer heat waves.
 Most of the year's rainfall is concentrated in July and August.
 Winters are long and cold, but dry and sunny.